Ch4120N/ChMD5Cracker/README.md

 * Advanced Error Handling

 ## 📝️ How it Works?
-The `Charon MD5 Hash Cracker` is a <u>brute force</u> tool designed to crack MD5 hashes by systematically generating potential plaintexts and comparing their MD5 hash to the target hash.
+The `Ch4120N MD5 Hash Cracker` is a <u>brute force</u> tool designed to crack MD5 hashes by systematically generating potential plaintexts and comparing their MD5 hash to the target hash.
 Here’s a breakdown of how the tool works:

 1. Input Parameters: